 Your ‘must-haves’ and ‘nice-to-haves’

-There is a difference between what you would like to have in a property, and what is essential.
+There is a difference between what you would like to have in a property and what is critical to have.

-So it’s important to note down the distinction between the two when buying a home.
+So, it’s important to note the distinction between the two when buying a home.

 Some things are obviously non-negotiable but that will depend on your current situation and the stage of life you’re in.

-Your ‘must haves’ may include things such as the property size, location, layout, and local amenities whereas your ‘nice-to-haves’ may include things such as design, outdoor space, and renovation potential.
+Your ‘must-haves’ may include things such as the number of bedrooms, property size, location, layout, and local amenities, whereas your ‘nice-to-haves’ may include things such as design, outdoor space, and renovation potential.

-For example, a one-bedroom apartment makes no sense for a growing family and while a large garden would be preferable, any type of outside space would likely suffice.
+For example, a one-bedroom apartment does not make sense for a growing family, and while a large garden would be preferable, any type of outside space would likely suffice.

 Property type and size

-Aside from the ‘must-haves’ and ‘nice-to-haves’ you also need to work out what type of property will suit you and fit into your budget so that you know what to hunt for.
+Aside from the ‘must-haves’ and ‘nice-to-haves’ you also need to work out what type of property will suit you and fit into your budget.

-An apartment might suit your needs or a townhouse, or you might be looking for a detached dwelling or even vacant land so you can build your own property.
+An apartment or a townhouse might suit your needs, or you might want to look for a detached dwelling or even vacant land so you can build your own property.

 And how many bedrooms or bathrooms do you need?